Postdoctoral Fellowship in Adult Mood and Anxiety Disorders/ Columbia University Irving Medical Center Psychiatry Department, Midtown NYC

 Clinical Child Psychology Postdoctoral Fellowship

-This fellowship is conducted within the Pediatric Psychiatry Department of the Ambulatory Care Network of New York Presbyterian Hospital.
+The fellowship is conducted within the Pediatric Psychiatry Department of the Ambulatory Care Network of New York Presbyterian Hospital.
 The Pediatric Psychiatry Department largely serves children, adolescents and families from Washington Heights, an urban and predominantly Latino community.
 The fellowship offers opportunities to work within various outpatient clinic settings, school-based settings and within the community through a home-based crisis intervention program.
 The full-time clinical fellowship provides intensive supervised clinical experience in evaluation, psychological testing and treatment of children and adolescents with a wide range of psychiatric disorders including mood and anxiety disorders, disruptive behavior disorders and comorbid medical diagnoses.
 Training involves supervision in a variety of treatment modalities including cognitive-behavioral, interpersonal, dialectical behavior, psychodynamic and family therapies.
 The fellowship places particular emphasis on training in evidence-based interventions.
-The fellow participates in weekly individual and group supervision (4-6 hours), team disposition and case conference meetings , professional development seminar and Department of Psychiatry Grand Rounds.
-The fellow will also have the opportunity to engage in a scholarly project in collaboration with a faculty member.
+The fellow participates in weekly individual and group supervision (4-6 hours), team disposition and case conference meetings, professional development seminar and Department of Psychiatry Grand Rounds.

 Contact: Clare Gaskins, Ph.D.